 Intangible assets with definite lives are primarily amortized over periods ranging from approximately 1 to 10 years.
-The weighted-average period of amortization for all intangible assets, calculated as of December 31, 2020, is 8.5 years.
+The weighted-average period of amortization for all intangible assets as of December 31, 2019 is 9.3 years.
 The customer-related intangible assets, which consist of customer contracts, backlog, and non-contractual customer relationships, are being amortized based on estimated cash flows and respective estimated economic benefit of the assets.
-The weighted-average period of amortization of the customer-related intangibles calculated as of December 31, 2020 is 8.5 years.
-Intangible assets related to developed technology are being amortized on an accelerated basis over a weighted-average period, calculated as of December 31, 2020, of 4.8 years.
+The weighted-average period of amortization of the customer-related intangibles is 9.3 years.
+Intangible assets related to developed technology are being amortized on an accelerated basis over a weighted-average period of 4.8 years.
 Intangible assets with an indefinite life consist of a domain name.